 How to Crack the Privacy of Bitcoin Transactions

-When a person tries to buy goods or services, they usually need to give their personal information in order to receive them.
+When a person tries to buy goods or services, they usually need to give their personal information, like their name and address, in order to receive them.

-The business that sold the given good/service can then check what wallet address payed, and connect the dots.
+The business that sold the given good/service can then check what wallet address paid, and connect the dots.

 In other words, it’s possible to assume who a wallet belongs to when you sell something in exchange for Bitcoin.